 - Ampicillin, digoxin, erlotinib, ketoconazole, methotrexate, mycophenolate mofetil

 - Iron supplements

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have liver problems, osteoporosis, or a history of low magnesium in your blood.
-Tell your doctor if you have problems with a lack of zinc in your body.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, osteoporosis, or zinc deficiency.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing